 Furthermore, employers are required to register all new employees (but not independent contractors) with the Alabama New-Hire program.

-Though new employees must still fill out all federal startwork documents, the state of Alaska does not currently have an individual income tax and, therefore, does not require new employees to fill out an additional state tax withholding form.
+Though new employees must still fill out all federal startwork documents, the state of Alaska does not currently have an individual income tax.
+Therefore, the state does not require new employees to fill out an additional state tax withholding form.

 In addition to federal startwork forms, documents required to hire new employees in the state of Arizona include: